criteo/afk-saltstack/CONTRIBUTING.md

 Follow usual best practices:
   * document your code (inline and docstrings)
-  * constant are in upper case
+  * constants are in upper case
   * use comprehensible variable name
   * one function = one purpose
-  * function name should define perfectly its purpose
+  * function name should perfectly define its purpose